 Dr. Yunis Abu Rabia (b.1943-) became the first Bedouin physician (M.D.) in Israel in 1971, setting an example for other Bedouins to follow.
 He was also active in the Negev Labor Party.
 He was a senior physician at the Soroka Medical Center until his retirement in 2010.

-Dr. Sarab Abu-Rabia-Queder (daughter of Dr. Yunis Abu Rabia, b.1977-), who resides with her family in Be’er-Sheva, got her Ph.D. at BGU in 2006 and is a faculty member of the BGU Dept. of Education.
+Prof. Sarab Abu-Rabia-Queder (daughter of Dr. Yunis Abu Rabia, b.1977-), who resides with her family in Be’er-Sheva, got her Ph.D. at BGU in 2006 and is a faculty member at the BGU Dept. of Education.
 She was among the first Negev Bedouin women to get a higher education.
 Thus far, she has authored 1 book, edited 2 books, written many articles and received numerous awards.
 In 2019, the journal of the World Sociological Association, Current Sociology, featured her as their “Sociologist of the Month.”
 In 2020, she heads the BGU Program for Conflict Management & Mediation.
 In 2021, Prof. Abu-Rabia-Queder, was the first Bedouin woman to reach the academic status of Full Professor at BGU and was appointed as BGU Vice-President for Matters of Equality and Diversity.
 In 2022, she was awarded the annual Peres Center Prize for Peace and Innovation.

 Prof. Ismael Abu Saad has been a member of the academic faculty of the BGU Dept. of Education since 1990 and also founded the Robert H. Arnow Center for Bedouin Studies and Development.
 He has published 6 books and tens of articles to date.

 The Directorate for the Promotion of the Bedouin in the Negev is located in the “Big” Commercial Area – 08-6232293/5, http://www.mmi.gov.il.